pdoehle/swc-notes/openRefine.md

 ## Saving and Exporting
 * OpenRefine continually saves by default (similar to other Google software).
-1. Exit.
+1. Click *Open*.
-2. Start a new project.
 3. Select *Project* instead of importing a data file.
 * You can also export projects to be shared with colleagues.
 * `.tar.gz` is a special type of compressed file (like `.zip`) and you may need a special `.zip` program to open it.
 OpenRefine will automatically handle this when you import the project.
 1. Start a new project.
 2. *Import Project*
 * Using these methods, the entire OpenRefine project and its accompanying files are available to you.
-* You can also export just the cleaned data.
+* You can also export the cleaned data.
 1. *Export* > *Comma-separated value*